pangaeatech/pyunit-network-monitor/README.md

 Currently, this tool supports the following types of monitors:
 * **urltest:** Test that a URL is valid and accessible.
-Optionally, check the contents of the returned data against a regular expression.
+Optionally, check the contents of the returned data against a substring and/or regular expression.
   Supports various protocols (http, https, ftp, etc.) and supports basic HTTP authentication.
 * **tcptest:** Test that a TCP port is open on a particular host
 * **udptest:** Test that a UDP port is open on a particular host
 * **filetest:** Test for the existence of a file in the filesystem.
-  Optionally, check the contents of the file against a regular expression.
+  Optionally, check the contents of the file against a substring and/or regular expression.
 Additionally, you can assert a minimum and maximum byte size on the file and/or a minimum and maximum modification time for the file.
 * **nofiletest:** Test for the *non*-existence of a file in the filesystem.
 * **disktest:** Test the amount of free space on a disk/partition.